The northern Italian region is an adventure holiday-seekers' paradise: you can hike, bike and ski until your heart’s content.

 Speck, a type of ham, and schnitzel, are more prevalent on menus than pizza, and the so-called Hugo, a cocktail made up of sparkling wine, elderflower syrup and mint leaves, is the favoured drink at aperitivo time over Aperol Spritz.

-While the people are, on the whole, friendly and welcoming, they’re not as exuberant as those in other parts of Italy.
+The people are, on the whole, friendly and welcoming, but don't expect them to be as exuberant as those in other parts of Italy.
 South Tyrol is basically a little piece of Austria in Italy.
 The political history is complex, but this adds to the region’s intrigue.

 Photo: Jeff Krause

-For those who like to explore the great outdoors, it is paradise.
+For those who like to explore the great outdoors, this is paradise.
 The dramatic peaks of the Dolomites offer some of the best skiing and hiking in Europe.
 As for snap-happy travellers, get ready for the Instagram likes to come rolling in.

-And you don’t always need a car to reach them either: from the city of Bolzano, for example, you can take a cable car up to Renon, a plateau made up of 17 villages which offers some of the best hiking trails (and locally-produced wine) in the region.
+And it's often easy to reach the peaks: from the city of Bolzano, for example, you can take a cable car up to Renon, a plateau made up of 17 villages which offers some of the best hiking trails (and locally-produced wine) in the region.
 The well-marked trails, as with elsewhere in the region, cater to all levels of fitness so you don’t need to be a hiking pro.

 The plateau of Renon.
 Photo: The Local Italy